 Credit risk arises from cash and cash equivalents and deposits with banks and financial institutions as well as credit exposures to wholesale and retail customers including outstanding receivables and future committed transactions.
 As for the banks and financial institutions, the Group has relationships only with those ones that have high independent rating assessment.
 If wholesale customers are independently rated these ratings are used.
+Otherwise, if there is no independent rating, assessment of credit quality of the customer is performed, taking into account its financial position, past experience and other factors.

-Notes to the Consolidated Financial Statements as at 31 December 2016 in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (All amounts are in thousand EUR unless stated otherwise)
+Notes to the Consolidated Financial Statements as at 31 December 2017 in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (All amounts are in thousand EUR unless stated otherwise)